Are you considering placing your baby for adoption but don’t fully understand how the adoption process works?

-If so, the following information will walk you through the process of placing a child for adoption with American Adoptions, and will provide you with some valuable supporting articles within each step of the adoption process.
+The following information will walk you through the process of placing a child for adoption with American Adoptions, and will provide you with some valuable supporting articles within each step of the adoption process.

-We are here to help educate you about adoption, and only if and when you are ready will we take the next step.
+We are here to help educate you about adoption, and only if and when you are ready will we take the next step of the adoption process.

 Over the past few decades, adoption has become increasingly “open,” in that birth parents have more opportunities than ever to get to know the adoptive family prior to placement, helping you feel more comfortable with your selection.